 Production can refer to big-budget blockbusters or low-budget independents with a broad range that includes episodic TV, made for television movies, commercials, documentaries, corporate films, music videos or internet content.
 Budgets vary widely and expenditures can include wages, camera and lighting, equipment rentals, hotel rooms, location fees, and office space.
 Often there are additional expenses i.e. vehicle rentals, caterers, building materials, as well as props (anything an actor touches), set dressing, which includes all the interior and exterior items such as: furniture, lamps, flowers, wallcovering, pictures, vases, etc., including wardrobe as well as cosmetics).

-Productions that choose to film in Palm Beach County have enjoyed One Stop Permitting as a benefit of the Film & Television Commission.
-Producers and or Location Scouts or Location Managers bring their needs to us and we coordinate with the municipalities on their behalf.
+Productions that choose to film in Palm Beach County have enjoyed Free One-Stop Permitting and location assistance as an incentive to film in The Palm Beaches.
+Producers, Designers, Location Scouts and Location Managers bring their needs to us and we coordinate with the municipalities on their behalf when they film on public property.

 There are a host of different jobs comprising a film crew and they're always in a hurry.
 The period of time that a company has to prepare for filming is "pre-production" and it can vary dramatically from project to project.
-Feature films may have a months of lead-time, but a television series may have two weeks at most.
-Commercials can move from prep to wrap in less than a month, at times with only a few weeks to find locations.
+Feature films may have months of lead-time, but a television series may only have a couple of weeks.
+Commercials can move from prep to wrap in less than a month, at times with only a few days to secure locations.

 Proper notification to business and neighbors who may be impacted by the production